So what is branding?

 - Design a logo that communicates your vision

 - Create a style guide that encompasses a color palette, fonts and elements that all build that same expectation

 Did you know you can help your audience remember your brand?
 That’s right, you can help your audience remember your business with subtle cues from, what else, your branding!

 Color plays a huge role here.
 Did you know that color can increase our memory and so the ability for our audience to remember our brand?
 Color can also affect our mood and our buying decisions.

 This means, you can build memories of your brand and train your audience to not only recognize your brand but associate good things with it.

 Think about the places you like to shop.
 I like Anthropologie, for example.
 What kind of memories do you have of that place, what do you associate with it?
 For me, Anthropologie brings up memories of a bohemian style that I love; it conjures up delicious scents, beautiful, soft fabrics, lovely patterns and colors and an overall pleasant feeling.

 If we take the adjectives in my statement, we get this:

 Bohemian, delicious, beautiful, soft, lovely and pleasant.

 That is what Anthropologie has established in my memory.
 That is what their brand represents to me.
 This, of course, doesn’t happen because of their logo.
 It happens through my experiences in their stores.
-For example, the delicious candles they have burning in the store, the bohemian clothing they carry, the beautiful, soft fabrics of those clothes, the lovely patterns not only in their clothing but in their displays and window treatments, the overall pleasant feeling they create by sourcing great furniture for guests to wait on, for their displays and even in their fitting rooms.
+For example, the delicious candles they have burning in the store.
+The beautiful, soft fabrics of their clothes.
+The lovely patterns not only in their clothing but on their displays and window treatments.
+The overall pleasant feeling they create by sourcing great furniture for guests to wait on, for their displays and even in their fitting rooms.
 They have really thought about the experience you will get when you go to their store.